ahearn15/plotly_tutorial/README.md

 ![](hist.gif)

-Note that the output above is a GIF of the output you should see when you run the code yourself.
-We also saved this plot as an `.html` file, which we'll use later to publish to our website.
+We saved the graph to our local dictionary as an `.html` file, so we will soon post it to our fancy blogdown website!

 Now we can do a **scatter plot**: Let's look at the relationship between in-state and out-of-state tuition rates for public universities: